 Forty-five states and the District of Columbia impose a tax on in-state sales of tangible personal property and selected services.
 (The exceptions are Alaska, Delaware, Montana, New Hampshire, and Oregon.)
-Moreover, 38 states allow local governments to levy additional levied by state governments.
+Moreover, 38 states (including Alaska and Montana) allow

-Describe the taxes
+Describe the taxes levied by state governments.